Blue Mountain State: Broadcast

 The series premiered on Spike on January 11, 2010 in the United States.
 In Australia and New Zealand, the series airs on MTV Australia and MTV New Zealand, respectively, beginning April 22, 2010.
 The series began airing in the United Kingdom April 18, 2010 on MTV.
 MTV Germany and Viva (TV station) also broadcast the series with great success in Germany and The Netherlands.
-MTV Brasil began airing the series August 3, 2010.
+MTV Brasil began airing the series on August 3, 2010.
 The show also began airing on The Score in Canada in October 2011.

-Season 3 began airing September 21, 2011 on Spike at 11 pm.
+Season 3 began airing September 21, 2011, on Spike at 11 pm.

+Currently, as of October 2025, BMS is available to stream on Netflix.

 Feature film

 In March 2013, Ed Marinaro stated in an interview with Class Act Sports that he was working on a Blue Mountain State film.
 He continued to hint on Twitter at some 'behind-the-scenes' work being done on said movie.
-In early March 2014, Page Kennedy started hinting at Blue Mountain State reunion project on Instagram, Vine and Twitter along with Darin Brooks, Kelly Kruger, Alan Ritchson, Sam Jones III, Frankie Shaw and Romanski.
+In early March 2014, Page Kennedy started hinting at Blue Mountain State reunion project on Instagram, Vine and Twitter along with Darin Brooks, Kelly Kruger (Darin's wife), Alan Ritchson, Sam Jones III, Frankie Shaw and Romanski.

 On April 8, 2014, Blue Mountain State: The Movie was officially announced.
 To help make the announcement, Alan Ritchson, in character as Thad Castle, made a fake video featuring Jimmy Kimmel (the Kimmel footage was from a 2013 interview with Kanye West).

 On April 15, the production launched a Kickstarter campaign, much like the hugely successful 2013 campaign by Veronica Mars to get the cancelled show made into a feature film.
-The project's goal was to raise $1.5 million by May 15 in order to fund the film.
-There were rewards for donating to campaign, such as personalized tweets from the cast (for donating $10), shot and pint glasses with the BMS logo ($20), and a speaking role in the film (for a $10,000 donation).
+The project's goal was to raise $1.5 million by May 15 to fund the film.
+There were rewards for donating to the campaign, such as personalized tweets from the cast (for donating $10), shot and pint glasses with the BMS logo ($20), and a speaking role in the film (for a $10,000 donation).

 On May 11, 2014, the Kickstarter goal of $1.5 million was reached.
-On May 15, 2014 the Kickstarter campaign ended, with the final funds raised being $1,911,827 from 23,999 backers.
+On May 15, 2014, the Kickstarter campaign ended, with the final funds raised being $1,911,827 from 23,999 backers.

 In May 2014, it was announced Jay Chandrasekhar would be the director of the film.
 However, on September 28, 2014, Lev L. Spiro was announced as the new director of BMS: The Movie.
 The crew started filming in late 2014 on location in Wilmington, North Carolina.
 Filming was reportedly complete by December 14, 2014.

 The film, titled Blue Mountain State: The Rise of Thadland, was officially released on February 2, 2016.